Despite being one of the most popular diets in recent years, intermittent fasting is still widely misunderstood.

 8. Intermittent Fasting Is Really Dangerous And Shouldn’t Be Pursued

-As with many things in life, health advice is not always one-size-fits-all, and the same approach applies to intermittent fasting.
-While it may work well for some, it actually may not be ideal for others.
+Health advice is not always one-size-fits-all, including for intermittent fasting.
+While it may work well for some people, it won’t be ideal for others.